Cyndeo Wealth Partners LLC Invests $2.48 Million in The TJX Companies, Inc. (NYSE:TJX)

 TJX Companies Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 1st.
-Stockholders of record on Thursday, May 11th will be given a dividend of $0.3325 per share.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, June 1st.
+Stockholders of record on Thursday, May 11th will be issued a dividend of $0.3325 per share.
 The ex-dividend date is Wednesday, May 10th.
+This represents a $1.33 dividend on an annualized basis and a dividend yield of 1.69%.
 This is a boost from TJX Companies’s previous quarterly dividend of $0.30.
-This represents a $1.33 dividend on an annualized basis and a dividend yield of 1.69%.
-TJX Companies’s payout ratio is currently 39.60%.
+TJX Companies’s payout ratio is presently 39.60%.

 TJX Companies Company Profile